 Nat is also a founding Board member and the Chairman of the Institute for the Study of Western Civilization, a non-profit evening adult education center in Cupertino, where he also takes History and Art History classes.
 Other volunteering efforts include teaching Economics to high school seniors through Junior Achievement, as well as teaching music to kindergarteners and first graders.

-Nat is an avid bicyclist, ceramicist, and electronics tinkerer.
-Currently at an LED startup, Nat has held semiconductor technology development positions with Texas Instruments and Micron Technology in Texas, Italy, and California.
+Nat is an avid bicyclist, photographer, and electronics tinkerer.
+Currently starting his own bicycle accessory company, Nat has held semiconductor technology development positions with Texas Instruments and Micron Technology in Texas, Italy, and California.
 Nat has earned a B.S. and a M.S. degree from Boston University's College of Engineering and holds two U.S. patents.

 Kyle Adler began playing the trombone in the fifth grade.
 While an undergraduate at Harvard College, he performed with numerous ensembles including as principal trombone with the Harvard-Radcliffe Orchestra and the Harvard Bach Society Orchestra, with which he appeared as soloist in the Wagenseil Trombone Concerto.
 He studied trombone with Lawrence Isaacson of the Empire Brass Quintet and Per Brevig of the Juilliard School and the New York Metropolitan Opera Orchestra.
 After college, Kyle continued to play and perform actively as a trombonist in the Boston area and later in Philadelphia while a graduate student at the Wharton School.
 Relocating to the San Francisco Bay Area after finishing graduate school, he has held a variety of professional and management positions with Hewlett-Packard, where he currently manages HP's worldwide consumer trade services business.
 Married with two daughters (ages 17 and 15), Kyle continues to play the trombone in Bay Area community orchestras and chamber ensembles.
 He is principal trombonist with the Palo Alto Philharmonic and the Foothill Symphonic Winds, having recently performed the Rimsky-Korsakov Trombone Concerto as soloist with the latter group.
 In addition to professional and musical pursuits, Kyle also enjoys hiking, photography, and worldwide travel with his family.